 Surely it’s better for me if I don’t issue one?

 The answer is NO it is not better at all.
-It’s breaking the law for a start and thats never good is it?
+It’s breaking the law for a start and that’s never good is it?
 At the moment you have 2 months to do it but from next year you don’t so get into good habits now and start issuing them as soon as.

 Here is the minimum list, as set out by those wise folks at ACAS

-A written statement can be made up of more than one document (if the employer gives employees different sections of their statement at different times).
+The employee contract can be made up of more than one document (if the employer gives employees different sections of their statement at different times).
 If this does happen, one of the documents (called the ‘principal statement’) must include at least:

 - the business’s name